Updated August 31, 2020

 However, I was completely overwhelmed last night with the trick-or-treat trails that I highly recommend you visit them.

-Each includes a live character performing in some way visible to guests at some point while you’re walking the trail.
+Several include a live character performing while you’re walking the trail.
 Oogie Boogie hangs out in Animation Academy.
 Dr. Facilier is in Stage 17.
 The Evil Queen is found at the end of the trail behind Grizzly River Run.
 The Mad Hatter hangs out mid-away through the trail to the right of the Hyperion Theater.
 Maleficent teases guests half way through the trail located to the left of Soarin’ Around the World.
-Etc. Etc.
+They’re amazing.

 The characters interact with guests in meaningful ways.
 If this makes you nervous (like the Evil Queen suggesting “It seems they’ve invited JUST ANYONE to this party” while scanning the crowd making sure we all knew that was for us), walk right past the character and proceed with trick-or-treating.
 These characters are not in place to make guests uncomfortable.
 They are there for those who want to play along.